 - Economic Substance Doctrine – The IRS could question transactions that don’t have economic substance, potentially denying deductions claimed through those transactions.

 The Bottom Line

 ZenLedger easily calculates your crypto taxes and also finds opportunities for you to save money and trade smarter with our portfolio tracker.
-Get started for free now or learn more about our tax professional prepared plans!
+Get started for free or learn more about our tax professional prepared plans!

-Disclaimer: This material has been prepared for informational purposes only, and is not intended to provide, tax, legal or financial advice.
+Disclaimer: This material has been prepared for informational purposes only and is not intended to provide tax, legal, or financial advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.